 Take a short little excursion to Round Rock, Cedar Park or Pflugerville to check out some of their best pools!
 Any missing from this list?
 Let us know in the comments below.

 — Scott Mentzer Pool (Plugerville): This pool has a small lazy river, toddler slide, and water slides.
-Admission is $1.50 for ages 0-18 and seniors over age 55; $3 for adults.
-Non-Pflugerville Residents will pay $2.50 for ages 0-18 and seniors over age 55; $4 for adults.
 Take note that this pool is closed on Wednesdays.
-Click here for pool hours and more info.
+Click here for pool hours, admission and more info.

 — Elizabeth Milburn Pool (Cedar Park): This pool has a 120 ft. slide, a water playground for young children, a lap swimming area, and rentable poolside shade pavillion.
 This pool is adjacent to a playground, which is always a bonus.
-Daily admission is free for children ages 3 & under; $1 for ages 4-8; $2 for ages 9-17; $3 for adults ages 18 & up; $1 for seniors over age 60.
-Click here for more info and pool hours.
+Click here for more info, admission and pool hours.

 — Veterans Memorial Pool (Cedar Park): This is a 8,300 sq. ft. activity pool with a drop slide, jumping platform and water playground.
 Additional amenities include family slide, cargo net log crossing, water basketball, and rentable poolside shade.
-Daily admission is free for children ages 3 & under; $2 for ages 4-8; $4 for ages 9-17; $5 for adults ages 18 & up; $2 for seniors over age 60.
-Click here for more info and pool hours.
+Click here for admission info and pool hours.

 — Micki Krebsbach Pool (Round Rock): This pool has a pirate ship that is a 26 foot long and 23 feet high water adventure for all ages!
 The ship includes wet and wild climbing angles, 2 slides and water cannons for major family fun.
 It also has water slides and a water crossing obstacle.
-Admission is $2 for children under age 17 & seniors over age 50; $3 for adults.
 Closed on Tuesdays.
-Click here for pool hours and more info.
+Click here for pool hours, admission, and more info.

 — The Quarry Splash Pad (Leander): Built in 2011 in a former quarry, this impressive park is surrounded by natural rock which provides a really unique, pretty atmosphere.
 There are fountains and sprinklers of all shapes and sizes as well as water cannons, a waterfall (awesome!), a little slide, a mini climbing wall, a sandbox and plenty of picnic tables, too.
 Click here for a review & more photos. $2 entrance fee per person.